calimania/markketplace/README.md

 For agencies or large communities with multiple initiatives, controlling your own instance makes it possible to customize roles, access and availability of features for distributed teams of any size

+### Self hosting

+We host in digital ocean, using the app features and managed database.
+With their free trial and a few clicks you can have a full admin dashboard for your own community

+This repo should be compatible with any cloud provider, see strapi deployment tutorials for best practices

 ### Strapi Cloud